Language revitalization: Factors in successful language revitalization

+Furthermore, the production of educational materials in an at-risk language can be a factor in increasing the numbers of speakers: Navajo and Hawaiian, in collaboration with native speakers and educators, were added to the language platform Duolingo in 2018.
+This action allowed a greater number of people to engage with and learn the languages when previously there were little or no educational materials available.
+However, some concerns were raised by native speakers over the accuracy of Duolingo's material.

 Revival linguistics

-Ghil'ad Zuckermann proposes "Revival Linguistics" as a new linguistic discipline and paradigm.
+In 2011, Ghil'ad Zuckermann proposed "Revival Linguistics" as a new linguistic discipline and paradigm.

 Zuckermann's term "Revival Linguistics" is modelled upon "Contact Linguistics".
 Revival linguistics inter alia explores the universal constraints and mechanisms involved in language reclamation, renewal and revitalization.
 It draws perspicacious comparative insights from one revival attempt to another, thus acting as an epistemological bridge between parallel discourses in various local attempts to revive sleeping tongues all over the globe.

 According to Zuckermann, "revival linguistics combines scientific studies of native language acquisition and foreign language learning.
 After all, language reclamation is the most extreme case of second-language learning.
 Revival linguistics complements the established area of documentary linguistics, which records endangered languages before they fall asleep."

 Zuckermann proposes that "revival linguistics changes the field of historical linguistics by, for instance, weakening the family tree model, which implies that a language has only one parent."

 There are disagreements in the field of language revitalization as to the degree that revival should concentrate on maintaining the traditional language, versus allowing simplification or widespread borrowing from the majority language.

 Compromise

-Zuckermann acknowledges the presence of "local peculiarities and idiosyncrasies" but suggests that "there are linguistic constraints applicable to all revival attempts.
+Zuckermann acknowledges the presence of "local peculiarities and idiosyncrasies" but suggests that there are linguistic constraints applicable to all revival attempts.
 Mastering them would help revivalists and first nations' leaders to work more efficiently.
 For example, it is easier to resurrect basic vocabulary and verbal conjugations than sounds and word order.
 Revivalists should be realistic and abandon discouraging, counter-productive slogans such as "Give us authenticity or give us death!"
 Nancy Dorian has pointed out that conservative attitudes toward loanwords and grammatical changes often hamper efforts to revitalize endangered languages (as with Tiwi in Australia), and that a division can exist between educated revitalizers, interested in historicity, and remaining speakers interested in locally authentic idiom (as has sometimes occurred with Irish).
 Some have argued that structural compromise may, in fact, enhance the prospects of survival, as may have been the case with English in the post-Norman period.